Fox3214/ssh_login_forcer/README.md

 # ssh login forcer

-SSH script to login devices
+Simpel script to login on devices.

 requirements:
 pip3 install paramiko

+Don't forget to enter the IP/host names in the hosts.txt file